AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-07-09 UPDATE : 1 new version uploaded V40_20RC.
+Previous version (V40_19RC) has been removed.

+Small update to avoid error with Windows version if GStreamer directory is missing or if you set the wrong paths in the source code (lines 40 to 42).

 **** 2023-06-25 UPDATE : 1 new version uploaded V40_19RC.

 - added gamma correction (internal camera correction) for camera setup (ZWO cameras)